martinos/dotvim/README.md

 	:RTunittest # Opens the unit test in a new tabs
 	:Rake # Run the current test
 	:Rgenerate migration add_coco_to_foo
+  :A opens alternate file
+  :A opens alternate file in a horizontal split
+  :Av opens alternate file in a vertical split

 ### Jump list

 Print the list where the

 	:jumps